TypiCal25/Knowledge/Academics/Capstone/Pseudo-random Generators.md

 If a PPT-adversary was able to distinguish between the two messages, then that would implicitly mean that he is being able to distinguish between the pseudo-random string and the uniform string in polynomial time - which goes against the definition of Pseudo-random generator G.
 # Pseudo-Random Functions
 These are the generalizations of pseudo-random generators.
+But it does not make any sense to call a function random, does it?